F-i-f/soft-brightness/README.md

 - Set _Monitor(s)_ to _All_.

-#### You have a laptop computer with a back-light
+#### You have a laptop computer with a backlight

-You can leave the control of your attached display to the back-light and use Soft Brightness Plus to control the brightness of external
+You can leave the control of your attached display to the backlight and use Soft Brightness Plus to control the brightness of external
 displays: